 The screenshot below shows the Google results at the time of creating the SEO test (before the test existed October 2018).
 As you can see there were:

 Linked Image ALT Text SEO Test Results

-Below is a screenshot (taken mid August 2014: will update soon, shows old test phrase) of the relevant Google search, you can see the two results from this site (only pages found on the Internet for the test phrase).
+Below is a screenshot (taken October 2019) of the relevant Google search, you can see the two results from this website.

 This could not be a better or clearer SEO test result.

-This page is indexed showing the alt text is indexed and ranked as normal text.
-The text we searched for is ONLY located within the alt=”test search phrase here” and in the Google search result you can see it’s shown and highlighted (bold) and shown right before the text that comes after the image.
+This webpage is indexed (it’s the 2nd result in Google) showing the alt text is indexed and ranked like normal body text.
+The text we searched for is ONLY located within the alt=”test search phrase here”, there’s no other webpage in this site using that exact phrase, it’s ONLY found in the alt text of the one linked image above.

-The second page indexed is the home page of this site which is what the linked image links to.
-Again this is a clear SEO test result, the text we searched for is NOT located on the home page, the only reference the home page has to the text is via the image link using the alt=”test search phrase here” showing the alt text is being treated the same way as anchor text in terms of passing ranking benefit.
+The other webpage ranked for the test phrase is https://seo-gold.com/anchor-text/alt-text-seo-test/, which is what the linked image links to.
+Again this is a clear SEO test result, the text we searched for is NOT located on the above webpage, the only reference the page has to the text is via the image link using the alt=”test search phrase here” showing the alt text is being treated the same way as anchor text in terms of passing ranking benefit.

 Basically by linking to a webpage via an image link with alt text, the webpage being linked from and to are being ranked for whatever phrase is within the alt text attribute in the same way anchor text works.

 As covered above the anchor text of links is very important to Google search engine rankings, over the years as their algorithm has developed it’s importance has shifted, but it is still very importance for SEO 2020 and beyond.